IBMDeveloperUK/Java-Containers101/labs/Lab_2.md

 # Lab 2: Fine-tuning Java applications

 [Lab 1](./Lab_1.md) goes into detail about how we can choose a base image to reduce our image sizes.
-This lab will go into more detail into how we can make further optimizations to our image to make them it more efficient:
+This lab will go into more detail into how we can make further optimizations to our image to make it more efficient:

 * [Class Data Sharing](#class-data-sharing)
 * [Application CDS](#application-cds)